kitnil/guix-artwork/website/posts/swh-guix.md

 mechanism](https://www.gnu.org/software/guix/manual/en/html_node/Substitutes.html)
 extends to all “build artifacts”, including downloads.
 However, with limited capacity, our build farms do not keep all the source code of all the packages for a long time.
-Thus, one could very well find themself unable to rebuild a package months or years later, simply because its source code disappeared or moved to a different location.
+Thus, one could very well find oneself unable to rebuild a package months or years later, simply because its source code disappeared or moved to a different location.